zhahao/list_view_item_builder/README.md

 /// If itemOnTap! = null, the return value of itemShouldTap determines whether an item can be clicked or not.
 ListViewItemShouldTapCallback itemShouldTap;

-/// The header widget for the entire listView, which defaults to null.
+/// The header widget builder for the entire listView, which defaults to null.
-Widget headerWidget;
+ListViewWidgetBuilder headerWidgetBuilder;

-/// The footer widget for the entire listView, which defaults to null.
+/// The footer widget builder for the entire listView, which defaults to null.
-Widget footerWidget;
+ListViewWidgetBuilder footerWidgetBuilder;

 /// Gets the Context of the listView.
 BuildContext get listViewContext => _listViewContext;